 In 2019, Friends of the Earth launched a campaign to double tree cover in every region of England, Wales and Northern Ireland.
 We are continuing to encourage tree planting (right trees, right place), but also rewilding and lots of natural regeneration of our native trees.

 We’re doing so partly because of what it will do for wildlife, air quality and wellbeing (studies show that trees are good for people’s mental health).

 Doubling the number of trees could deliver annual carbon sequestration equal to around 10% of the UK’s current greenhouse gas emissions.

-But we’re also launching this campaign because doubling the number of trees could deliver annual carbon sequestration of around 37-50 MtCO2e (million tonnes of carbon dioxide equivalent) per year.
+But we’re also working on this campaign because doubling the number of trees could deliver annual carbon sequestration of around 37-50 MtCO2e (million tonnes of carbon dioxide equivalent) per year.
 That’s equal to around 10% of the UK’s current greenhouse gas emissions.

-Trees will be our focus, but we’re hoping to stimulate a much wider debate about why restoring nature is essential for tackling climate change.
+Trees are our focus, but we’re hoping to stimulate a much wider debate about why restoring nature is essential for tackling climate change.